Kirby Center in Wilkes-Barre ranks 104 in Top 200 worldwide theater list based on 2017 ticket sales

 From a press release:

-Pollstar, the concert tour industry’s primary trade publication, has released its 2017 year-end theater listing, and the F.M.
-Kirby Center for the Performing Arts ranks No. 104 worldwide, based on ticket sales for the 2017 calendar year.
+Pollstar, the concert tour industry’s primary trade publication, has released its 2017 year-end reports, and the F.M.
+Kirby Center for the Performing Arts ranks No. 104 worldwide on its list of the Top 200 theaters based on worldwide ticket sales for the 2017 calendar year.

 This marks the Kirby Center’s highest year-end ranking after finishing No. 109 in 2016 and debuting on the list at No. 114 in 2015.